ersindas/ersindas.github.io/_pages/about.md

 ---
 Welcome!

-I am an Assistant Professor in the [Department of Mechanical, Materials, and Aerospace Engineering](https://www.iit.edu/mmae) at [Illinois Institute of Technology](https://www.iit.edu).
+I am an Assistant Professor in the [Department of Mechanical, Materials, and Aerospace Engineering](https://www.iit.edu/mmae) at [Illinois Institute of Technology](https://www.iit.edu), where I direct the Robust Control Lab (RCL).

+At RCL, we develop theoretically grounded and experimentally validated optimization-based control methods for safe, robust, and autonomous robotic systems.

 My research focuses on robust, uncertainty-aware safe control, state estimation, and system identification for robotic and autonomous systems.
 We develop methods that integrate control theory and machine learning to handle dynamic uncertainties in real-world feedback control implementations.